Landlords Unaware of Need for Gas Safety Certificate – Landlords Risking Prison Sentence

-A gas safety certificate is a safety check of all gas appliances in a property.
-A certificate must be provided prior to renting a property by law.
-The property must be checked every 12 months by a Gas Safe registered engineer.
+A gas safety certificate is a safety check of all gas appliances on a property.
+A certificate must be provided before renting a property by law.
+In addition, the property must be checked every 12 months by a Gas Safe registered engineer.

 Why wouldn’t a landlord supply a certificate?

 It is more than likely that they are not aware that they need one.
-Increasingly people are entering the buy to let market, due to low interest rates and as an addition to pensions.
-Legislation surrounding the lettings industry is vast and there are many legal responsibilities landlords need to be aware of.
-This is the reason that many landlords use and agent who is experienced in property legislation.
+Increasingly people are entering the buy-to-let market due to low-interest rates and as an addition to pensions.
+Legislation surrounding the lettings industry is vast, and there are many legal responsibilities landlords need to be aware of.
+This is the reason that many landlords use an agent who is experienced in property legislation.

 What Matthew James Letting Agents say

-I find it worrying that any landlord would knowingly rent a property without a gas safety certificate.
-However it does happen and we do come across landlords who have not supplied one.
-Any landlord who knowingly doesn’t supply a safety certificate to save costs or even those who manage properties themselves and are not aware of basic legislation, in my opinion these people should not be landlords.
+I worry that any landlord knowingly rents a property without a gas safety certificate.
+However, it does happen, and we come across landlords who have not supplied one.
+Any landlord who knowingly doesn’t give a safety certificate to save costs or even those who manage properties themselves and are not aware of primary legislation, in my opinion, these people should not be landlords.

-As Agents we make sure all our managed properties have gas safety certificates and monitor their renewals.
+As Agents, we ensure all our managed properties have gas safety certificates and monitor their renewals.
 The average cost for a certificate is £70 – £90.
-We use a local contractor James Madden to conduct gas safety certificates on behalf of our landlords.
+We In addition, wee a local contractor James Madden to conduct gas safety certificates for our landlords.